 - k.
 International Student Exchange Funding Programs: Erasmus Mundus, the U.S. Council on International Educational Student Exchange, and the Euro-American “Atlantis” program

 - l.
 Networks for International Higher Education in the Pacific, Australia, Europe, Asian and European countries

 - m.
 Higher Education, Cultural Diversity, Tolerance and Political Conflict

 The Conference will be composed of several types of contributions:

 - Full Papers – These include mainly accomplished research results and have 8 pages at the maximum (5,000 words).

 - Short Papers – These are mostly composed of work in progress reports or fresh developments and have 4 pages at maximum (2,500 words).

 - Reflection Papers – These might review recent research literature pertaining to a particular problem or approach, indicate what the findings suggest, and/or provide a suggestion – with rationale and justification – for a different approach or perspective on that problem.
-Reflection papers might also analyze general trends or discuss important issues in topics related to Applied Computing.
-These have two pages at maximum (1500 words).
+Reflection papers might also analyze general trends or discuss important issues in topics related to Educational Technologies.
+These have four pages at maximum (2,500 words).